By: Amit kumaR Agarwal

 South-superstar and Aamir Khan's blockbuster, Rang De Basanti, co-star, Siddharth very recently made heads turn with his statement in a leading national daily that Payal Kapadia’s, All We Imagine As Light, failed to find any audiences in India.

-Agrwal said when he started going to Cannes in 2009 there were only around 50 Indians going to the festival.
+When the writer started going to Cannes in 2010 there were only around 50 Indians going to the festival.
 “Aishwarya Rai, made Cannes so popular that in 2024, there were 500 Indians”, Agrwal chuckles.

-Agrwal said that when he takes the name of Palme d’or winners, these influencers draw a blank, they just get their tickets and come to be on the Red Carpet.
-It is both good and bad, “good for the French-economy, bad for the serious cinema-lovers, because they are taking away chance of a serious movie-goer that wants to watch a film”, gushes Amit.
+Singhania added that when he takes the name of Palme d’or winners, these influencers draw a blank, they just get their tickets and come to be on the Red Carpet.
+It is both good and bad, “good for the French-economy, bad for the serious cinema-lovers, because they are taking away chance of a serious movie-goer that wants to watch a film.”

-Agrwal adds, “I have walked the Red Carpet ’n’ number of times, for me the charm of Red Carpet is gone, now I am here for serious business.
-He added, how many Indians or these influencers go to producers’ networking events or industry conclaves, none, because they won’t get an invite.
+He gushed, “I have walked the Red Carpet ’n’ number of times, for me the charm of Red Carpet is gone.

 The conclusion of the interview brought out the most important aspect, Cannes Film Festival is a very important festival to nurture global cinema.
 Many projects are green-lit or many talents connect to make cinema, in an ecosystem where making independent cinema is becoming increasingly tough.
 One has to realize this and use discretion.